pandarik/Predict-Donor-Behavior/README.md

 - Krishna :
 - Caleb :
 - Jim :
-- Walgama : Code base and visuals related to the "Non Donors"
+- Walgama : Code base and visuals related to the "Non Donors features"